 Telescopes

-Optical and radio telescopes allow us to observe different wavelengths of light from celestial objects.
-Space telescopes, like the Hubble Space Telescope, bypass the Earth’s atmosphere, providing clearer images of the universe.
+Optical and radio telescopes observe different wavelengths of light from celestial objects.
+Space telescopes like the Hubble (and now the James Webb) get above Earth’s atmosphere for cleaner observations.
+The images they produce are extraordinary.

 Particle Accelerators